 Stop the Surge

-You can’t actually prevent the surge that often happens during a storm, but you can safeguard your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
-Put in a high-quality surge protector where any sizable appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s an increase in the line voltage.
-This will help protect the electrical components in your heating and cooling equipment that the power surge could damage.
-Make sure you never touch any electrical components, and seek professional help if you are not accustomed to using surge protectors properly.
+You can’t actually stop the surge that often happens during a storm, but you can protect your Heating, Ventilation and Air Conditioning (HVAC) equipment from it.
+Put in a high-quality surge protector where any sizable appliances, a furnace for example, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s an increase in the line voltage.
+This will help safeguard the electrical components in your HVAC equipment that the power surge could harm.
+Be sure never to touch any electrical components, and seek professional help if you are not accustomed to using surge protectors properly.

-Your loved ones and you need to seek shelter first and foremost, but if there is time, shut off your heating and air conditioning system and cover the outdoor system with a tarp.
-Prior to turning your equipment back on after the storm, be sure to remove the tarp and clean up any debris.
+Your loved ones and you need to seek shelter first and foremost, but if there is time, turn off your heating and air conditioning system and cover the outside system with a tarp.
+Prior to turning your equipment back on after the storm, be sure to remove the tarp and remove any debris.

 This, Too, Shall Pass

-After the storm ends, ensure the system is safe before starting up your heating and air conditioning system.
-To get started, make sure there are no signs of damage and get rid of any debris surrounding the system.
-Try to examine and confirm there is no noticeable harm to any of the refrigerant or electrical lines running from your AC.
+Once the storm is over, be sure the system is safe before starting up your heating and air conditioning system.
+To get started, confirm there are no signs of damage and get rid of any debris surrounding the system.
+Try to examine and verify there is no visible harm to any of the refrigerant or electrical lines running from your air conditioner.
 Call 615-953-9885 for a system inspection if seems like there is any damage or flooding to the air conditioning.
-Once you’ve had the equipment checked by a technician to ensure safe operation, turn the heating and cooling system back on as soon as possible to help dry the home and prevent mold from getting into your system or ductwork.
+Once you’ve had the equipment checked by a technician to ensure safe working, turn the heating and cooling system back on as soon as possible to help dry the home and prevent mold from getting into your system or ductwork.

-If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Donelson Air Service Experts and ask about our membership options to help keep your heating and cooling system in working order all year long.
+If there was any damage to your equipment, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Donelson Air Service Experts and ask about our membership options to help keep your heating and cooling system in working order through all the seasons.